William Kerley is a freelance director of opera, theatre and film, writer and broadcaster.

 In spring 2018 he will return to Opera Philadelphia to direct the first new US production of George Benjamin’s Written on Skin.

-He has just directed his first feature film, The Mad Axeman, which is due for cinema release in summer 2017.
+He has just directed his first feature film, The Mad Axeman, which is due for cinema release in winter 2017.